Ten reasons why East London (the “East End”) is so cool and why you need to visit on your next trip to London

 Although it’s a relatively small neighborhood, taking a tour around Hackney will save you time and get you in to some areas you might otherwise overlook, so it’s definitely worth you time to consider one.
 Take a look at this selection of Hackney tours.

-LGBT – Gay Hackney Travel Guide
+LGBTQ – Gay Hackney Travel Guide

 Much less mainstream than the gay scene in central London, Hackney has a reputation for more edgy, alternative parties.
 These are a few of the best things you should know about visiting gay Hackney.